 To avoid a rather involved calculation, we will not derive $p_4^{T_2}$ directly, but rather as a function of the 4\th moment.
 We have $F_4^{S_1} \le 1$, $F_4^{S_3} = \delta^4 = \frac{1}{4} m^2 + O(m^{3/2})$, and $P_{S_3} = 1 - O(\frac{1}{\sqrt{m}})$, so

-From the proof of Lemma~\ref{lem:Fk}, we know that $F_4 = (2m)^{\overline 4} p_4 + f_k(m, p_2, p_3)$ with any distribution.
+From the proof of Lemma~\ref{lem:Fk}, we know that $F_4 = (2m)^{\underline 4} p_4 + f_k(m, p_2, p_3)$ with any distribution.
 Since $T_2$ is 3-independent, it has the same $p_2$ and $p_3$ as a truly random distribution.
 Thus, we can compute $f(m,p_2, p_3)$ using the $p_4$ and $F_4$ values of a truly random distribution.
 The 4\th moment of a truly random distribution is:

-Since $p_4 = 2^{-4}$ in the truly random case, we have: $f(m,p_2, p_3) = 2^{-4} \big[ (2m)^{\overline 4} - (24 m^2 - 10 m) \big]$.
+Since $p_4 = 2^{-4}$ in the truly random case, we have: $f(m,p_2, p_3) = 2^{-4} \big[ (2m)^{\underline 4} - (24 m^2 - 10 m) \big]$.
 Now we can return to $p_4^{T_2}$:

-To get $p_4=2^{-4}$ for a given node, we use a strategy $T^*$ that applies $T_1$ with probability $P_{T_1}^*\approx 5/(2m)$; $T_2$ otherwise.
+To get $p_4=2^{-4}$ for a given node, we use a strategy $T^*$ that on the average over a level applies $T_1$ with some probability $P_{T_1}^*=\Theta(1/m)$; $T_2$ otherwise.
 However, as stated earlier, we will often give preference to $T_1$ on the query path, and to $T_2$ elsewhere.